 LICENSES AND APPLICATIONS

 Most of our bait sites are found in Minnesota zones 24 and 27, but we also have sites in the northern part of 51 and southern part of 25 that we hunt as well.
+At this time we are only hunting area 27 but may add other zones in the future.
 Here’s the DNR map of the zones.
 Bear tags are awarded based on the number of points accumulated.
 You can see the of info of Minnesota’s bear hunting regulations here.
 For these four zones we hunt, you are looking at a chance of drawing with 2 points, a better chance with 3 points and nearly guaranteed with 4 points, depending on the area.
 If you’re a stats person, check out these complicated details to better understand your odds.
 In the middle of the page, click “Availability by quota area.”

 The season opens on September 1 each year.
 Application period begins in early April and ends the first Friday in May.
 (It’s only $5 to apply!)
 If you want a reminder when the application period opens, email Bernie and he’ll send you one in April.

 Nonresident bear hunting licenses are $230 and resident licenses are $44.
 Your bear tag allows you to hunt with your choice of bow, rifle, shotgun, muzzleloader, handgun or crossbow.
 Nonresident fishing licenses are $51 annual, $43 for a 7-day, $36 for a 3-day, and $14 for a 1-day.